DESTRESS: Computation-Optimal and Communication-Efficient Decentralized Nonconvex Finite-Sum Optimization: Introduction

-\item $O\Big( \frac{1}{(1 - \alpha)^{1/2}} \cdot \big( (mn)^{1/2} + L / \epsilon \big) \Big)$ rounds of communication, \end{itemize} where $L$ is the smoothness parameter of the sample loss, $\alpha \in [0,1) $ is the mixing rate of the network topology, $n$ is the number of agents, and $m=N/n$ is the local sample size.
+\item $O\Big(\frac{\log \big((n/m)^{1/2} + 2 \big)}{(1 - \alpha)^{1/2}} \cdot \big( (mn)^{1/2} + \frac {L}{\epsilon} \big) \Big)$ rounds of communication, \end{itemize} where $L$ is the smoothness parameter of the sample loss, $\alpha \in [0,1) $ is the mixing rate of the network topology, $n$ is the number of agents, and $m=N/n$ is the local sample size.

-\paragraph{Comparisons with existing algorithms.} \Cref{table:1st} summarizes the convergence guarantees of representative stochastic variance-reduced algorithms for finding first-order stationary points across centralized and decentralized communication settings. \begin{itemize} \item In terms of the computation complexity, the overall IFO complexity of DESTRESS ---when summed over all agents---becomes
+\paragraph{Comparisons with existing algorithms.} \Cref{table:1st} summarizes the convergence guarantees of representative stochastic variance-reduced algorithms for finding first-order stationary points across centralized and decentralized communication settings. \begin{itemize} \item In terms of the computation complexity, the overall IFO complexity of \myalg---when summed over all agents---becomes

-matching the optimal IFO complexity of centralized algorithms (e.g., SPIDER~\cite{fang2018spider}, PAGE~\cite{li2021page}) and distributed master/slave algorithms (e.g., D-ZeroSARAH~\cite{li2021zerosarah}).
-However, the state-of-the-art decentralized algorithm GT-SARAH~\cite{xin2020near} still did not achieve this optimal IFO complexity for most situations (see Table~\ref{table:1st}).
-To the best of our knowledge, DESTRESS is the first algorithm to achieve the optimal IFO complexity for the decentralized setting regardless of network topology.
+matching the optimal IFO complexity of centralized algorithms (e.g., SPIDER~\cite{fang2018spider}, PAGE~\cite{li2021page}) and distributed server/client algorithms (e.g., D-ZeroSARAH~\cite{li2021zerosarah}).
+However, the state-of-the-art decentralized algorithm GT-SARAH \cite{xin2020near} still did not achieve this optimal IFO complexity for most situations (see \Cref{table:1st}).
+To the best of our knowledge, \myalg is the first algorithm to achieve the optimal IFO complexity for the decentralized setting regardless of network topology and sample size.